agroal/pgagroal/_posts/2020-01-14-performance-rhel-7.7.md

 categories: news
 ---

-The [performance](https://agroal.github.io/pgagroal/performance.html) has been updated for the latest connection pools, as of January 14, 2020.
+The [performance](https://agroal.github.io/pgagroal/performance.html) numbers has been updated for the latest connection pools as of January 14, 2020.